schemers/homebridge-hunterdouglas-platinum/README.md

 * `"visibleBlindNames"` Comma-seperated list of blind names (prefixed with room name) to make visible.
 All other blinds are ignored.
 Only used when `createDiscreteBlinds` is true.

-* `"topDownBottomUpBehavior"` Choose the desired behavior for Top-Down / Bottom-Up shades.
-If `"topDown"` is specified, the slider will control the middle rail, and the shade will open downward.
-If `"bottomUp"` is specified, the slider will control the bottom rail, and the shade will open upward.
+* `"topDownBottomUpBehavior"` Choose the desired behavior for Top-Down / Bottom-Up blinds.
+If `"topDown"` is specified, the slider will control the middle rail, and the blind will open downward.
+If `"bottomUp"` is specified, the slider will control the bottom rail, and the blind will open upward.
 Default is `"topDown"`.
+This setting has no effect on standard blinds (i.e., blinds with only "Bottom-Up" functionality).

 # Implemented HomeKit Accessory Types